ojsonline/OJSOnline-MultiLang-Url/README.md

 ## Bug tracker

 Have a bug or a feature request?
 [Please open a new issue](https://github.com/ojsonline/OJSOnline-MultiLang-Url/issues).
-Before opening any issue, please search for existing issues and read the [Issue Guidelines](https://github.com/necolas/issue-guidelines), written by [Nicolas Gallagher](https://github.com/necolas/).

 ## Author